Types of Aid for Freshmen Students

 Scholarships

 Scholarships are gift funds that you don’t have to repay.
-They're based on academic achievement and other factors, and they range from $4,125 to a full ride (tuition plus room and board).
-Each year, we award more than $50 million in scholarships.
+They're based on academic achievement and other factors, and they can provide up to 100 percent of your cost.
+Each year, we award more than $55 million in scholarships.
 Here are some of the options:

 Grants